sheila-anne/sheila-anne/src/pages/index.md

 ---
 templateKey: index-page
-pageTitle: Sheila Anne | Transformational Life Coaching
+pageTitle: Sheila Anne | Coaching & Wellness
 pageDescription: >
-  ICF Associate Certified Coach & Trauma Informed Coach Sheila Anne Murray welcomes those looking to step into the best version of themselves.
+  ICF Professional Certified Coach & Trauma Informed Coach Sheila Anne welcomes those looking to step into the best version of themselves.
 Are you ready to ditch expectations, realign to who you are at your core, and achieve from a place of effortless-flow?
 She'll help you thrive in your relationships, career, and lifestyle without stress and burnout.
 image: /img/sheila-anne-logo.jpg
 description: >
   You've outgrown your career, relationship, or lifestyle.
 You're ready for something new.
 Take the leap!